 It is important to differentiate which sportsbooks have the best odds.
 Sharps typically have multiple sportsbooks that they are registered with.
 They will flip between the sports betting apps to make a decision that is the most profitable.
 For example, if PointsBet has the Buccaneers at +2900 but BetMGM had the odds at +2600, the seemingly small difference in odds is worth $1,500 in this particular bet.

-Each sportsbook is different based on the odds that are available.
+Each sportsbook is different based on the available odds.
 Some charge a higher vig and some odds change because big amounts of money are being thrown around.
 If large wagers are placed on the Chiefs to win the Super Bowl, their odds will begin to change so the books can adjust to the amount of liability.

 How To Place Online Super Bowl Bets